The evolutionary genomics of life-history adaptations in pinnipeds

 Expected outcomes

-New knowledge on the molecular adaptions underpinning variation in pinniped life-history strategies; a detailed understanding of how past environmental change has driven the evolution of adaptations in pinnipeds, and the implications for pinniped adaptation to future climate change; an understanding of how specific amino acid substitutions and changes in gene expression profiles influence differences in traits such as lipid metabolism in blubber, and differences in milk composition across different pinniped species.
+New knowledge on the molecular adaptions underpinning variation in pinniped life-history strategies; an understanding of how past environmental change has driven the evolution of adaptations in pinnipeds, and the implications for pinniped adaptation to future climate change; an understanding of how specific amino acid substitutions and changes in gene expression profiles influence differences in traits such as lipid metabolism in blubber, and differences in milk composition across different pinniped species.

 The student can expect to gain experience in cutting edge DNA sequencing and genomics methods, together with developing skills in bioinformatics, comparative genomics, molecular evolution and population genetics analysis.
 There may be opportunities for field work and to visit collaborators from the Pinniped Genomes Consortium in the UK and Europe.